AhmedBadary/AhmedBadary.github.io/content/research/dl/nlp/speech.md

         * Don't scale by the posterior
         * Produces similar results to conventional training
         * Simple to implement in the __FST__ framework
+        * CTC could learn to __delay__ output on its own in order to improve accuracy:
+            * In-practice, tends to align transcription closely
+            * This is especially problematic for English letters (spelling)
+            * __Sol__:
+                bake limited context into model structure; s.t. the model at time-step $$T$$ can see only some future frames.
+                * Caveat: may need to compute upper layers quickly after sufficient context arrives.
+                Can be easier if context is near top.

 ***